 Read More: Best French Movies on Netflix

 11. Auschwitz: The Nazis and the Final Solution (2005)

-One of the best documentaries made around the atrocities done by Hitler on the Jewish during WWII and the importance of Auschwitz as a place and why the gas chambers were not meant for mass murder of the Jews, ‘Auschwitz: The Nazis and the Final Solution’ is a heart-wrenching tale of persecution, abuse of power and selective hatred propagated by a tyrannical leader and murderer against a peace-loving community.
+One of the best documentaries made about the atrocities committed by Hitler on the Jews during WWII and the importance of Auschwitz as a place and why the gas chambers were not meant for mass murder of the Jews, ‘Auschwitz: The Nazis and the Final Solution’ is a heart-wrenching tale of persecution, abuse of power and selective hatred propagated by a tyrannical leader and murderer against a peace-loving community.
 The horrifying tales of the infamous Auschwitz Concentration Camp and the gassing of men, women, and children is a difficult watch.
 The documentary also includes real, first-hand accounts of how brutal Nazis were in their ways, how there was a constant environment of fear that was created and how Hitler and his henchmen left no stone unturned in proving themselves above all.

 Read More: Best Football Movies on Netflix

 ‘Making a Murderer’ documents the true story of Steven Avery, who was sent to prison under questionable circumstances, exonerated on DNA evidence 18 years later, and accused of murder shortly after.
 Avery’s story is a horrifying tale that will leave you questioning (and maybe be infuriated with) law enforcement, politicians, and news media.
 Although a bit lengthy, this documentary is extremely entertaining, and even sometimes unbelievable.
 Winner of four Emmys, including Outstanding Documentary, it is a must watch for those who enjoy true crime documentaries.